 Business operations that fall under what is deemed as “non-essential” have shuttered due to the severe loss of revenue for these companies and a loss of growth in the global economy.

-In fact, terms like “recession”, “COVID 19 recession” have broken out on Google and international agencies such as the International Monetary Fund have termed this pandemic the “Worst Economic Downturn since the Great Depression”.
+In fact, terms like “recession”, “COVID 19 recession” have broken out on Google in as early as May 2020, and international agencies such as the International Monetary Fund have termed this pandemic the “Worst Economic Downturn since the Great Depression”.